Do you make backups of client websites? Where do you store backups? How do I restore a backup? How long do you keep backups?

 Storage and redundancy

 To make absolutely sure we have reliable backups available in a disaster recovery scenario, we have taken extensive measures to avoid a single point of failure in terms of backup storage.
-The account-level backups are duplicated and stored with 3 different providers:
+The account-level backups are stored in a different geographic region from the main servers, and are periodically tested for integrity and reliability.

 We make backups of your data as a final fail-safe measure against data loss.
 You should always keep your own backups and take other appropriate measures to protect your data.
 Even though we take very extensive measures to prevent this, we are not responsible for data loss due to corrupted or otherwise irrecoverable backups, unless otherwise specified in a service contract.